Digp/veriNA3d-stable/README.md

 #### **Structure analysis**

-`selectModel`: Selects the model of interest
+`selectModel`: Selects the model of interest.

-`findBindingSite`: Same as pipeProtNucData for a single structure
+`findBindingSite`: Same as pipeProtNucData for a single structure.

-`measureEntityDist`: Measures distances between given entities
+`measureEntityDist`: Measures distances between given entities.

-`measureElenoDist`: Measures distances between given atoms
+`measureElenoDist`: Measures distances between given atoms.

-`trimSphere`: Trim a pdb object and a surrounding sphere of atoms
+`trimSphere`: Trim a pdb object and a surrounding sphere of atoms.

-`trimByID`: Same as trimSphere using the IDs and output of pipeNucData
+`trimByID`: Same as trimSphere using the IDs and output of pipeNucData.

-`checkNuc`: Checks the integrity of all the nucleotides in a given Nucleic Acid structure
+`checkNuc`: Checks the integrity of all the nucleotides in a given Nucleic Acid structure.

-`measureNuc`: Measures a defult/desired set of distances, angles and torsional angles for a given Nucleic Acid strucutre
+`measureNuc`: Measures a defult/desired set of distances, angles and torsional angles for a given Nucleic Acid structure.

-`rVector`: Computes the rVectors between all nucleobases of a structure (source: Bottaro et al, 2014)
+`rVector`: Computes the rVectors between all nucleobases of a structure (source: Bottaro et al, 2014).

-`eRMSD`: Compares structures with the same number of residues using the rVectors (source: Bottaro et al, 2014)
+`eRMSD`: Compares structures with the same number of residues using the rVectors (source: Bottaro et al, 2014).

 `dssr`: Wrapper of DSSR software (source: Lu et al, 2015), if installed.
 &nbsp;